 Gold Standard Pre Workout has some pretty solid ingredients on its list, but there are also quite a few things missing in our opinion.
 But more on that later, let’s focus on the things actually on the label first.

 • Creatine Monohydrate – Finally!
 We’ve been harping on about creatine as a great pre workout supplement for ages now, and it’s great to see a product with it included.
-Most people know Creatine for its post workout benefits, but it’s less known that it can boost hydration and combat fatigue in your muscles during intense training sessions.
+Most people know Creatine for its post workout benefits, but it’s less known it’s actually a very good pre workout one too.
 So far, so good.

-• Caffeine – Another one of our top-rated pre workout ingredients, caffeine is well-known for its ability to boost energy and increase focus levels.
+• Caffeine – Another one of our top-rated pre workout ingredients, caffeine is well-known and well-researched.
 The key here is making sure that the dose is correct and not more than 200mg.
 Gold Standard just comes in at 175mg per serving, which is a decent amount.

 • Beta-Alanine – Although we see this ingredient all over the place in pre workout supplements these days, we don’t consider it to be crucial.
-It’s well known for its claimed ability to boost stamina during high intensity sessions.
+It’s well known for various claimed benefits.
 We don’t consider it crucial though and it’s not one of our top pre workout ingredients.

 • L-Citrulline – This is another solid ingredient.
 Gold Standard Pre Workout contains L-Citrulline in its ‘Micronized’ form, and 750mg of it.
-Citrulline is an amino acid extracted from watermelon, which can boost muscle pumps thanks to its ability to dilate blood vessels.
+Citrulline is an amino acid extracted from watermelons.
 Our preferred form of this ingredient is Citrulline DL-Malate, though.